“My Cabbages!”: An Oral History

 O’Bryan: I don’t know if it was his plan all along to go to Ba Sing Se, or if people just get tired of cabbages after a couple of days and he has to move on.
 Cabbage is so real-world and mundane that it’s the perfect thing to be destroyed by elemental magic.
 Like, what’s the most boring thing that they could disrupt?
 And I’d imagine he takes great pride, like, “These are organically grown, I did everything correctly.
 I grew them entirely by hand, and they are a special strain, a special breed of cabbage that I got by crossbreeding these particular plants to give you the most flavorful leaf, and I have them neatly arranged on my cart here.”
 I can sort of imagine him being that type of guy.
 He takes a lot of pride in his work, I think it’s obvious.

-My daughter is eight and my son is 12, and she is way more into [the show] than him.
+My daughter is 8 and my son is 12, and she is way more into [the show] than him.
 Here, I’ll ask her.
 Hey, what do you guys think of the cabbage merchant?

 O’Bryan’s son: He’s funny.